MatthewVance/unbound-docker/README.md

 -- some-other.conf
 ```

-Overall, this approach is very similar to the `a-records.conf` approach described above.
+Overall, this approach is very similar to the `a-records.conf` approach described below.
 However, by passing your unbound directory rather than a single file, you have more options for customizing and segmenting your Unbound configuration.

 ***Note:** Care has been taken in the image's default configuration to enable
 security options so it is recommended to use it as a guide.*

 ### Run on different port

-If you want to run Unbound on a different such as 5353, modify the publish flags:
+If you want to run Unbound on a different port such as 5353, modify the publish flags:

 ```console
 sudo docker run \